MLforHealth/HurtfulWords/README.md

 ## Step 2: Training Baseline Clinical BERT
 Pretrains baseline clinical BERT (initialized from SciBERT) for 1 epoch on sequences of length 128, then 1 epoch on sequences of length 512.
 - In `bash_scripts/train_baseline_clinical_BERT.sh`, update `BASE_DIR`, `OUTPUT_DIR`, and `SCIBERT_DIR`.
 These variables should have the same values as in step 1.
 - Run `bash_scripts/train_baseline_clinical_BERT.sh` on a GPU cluster.
-The resultant model will be saved in `$OUTPUT_DIR/models/baseline_clinical_BERT_1_epoch_512/`.
+The resultant model will be saved in `${OUTPUT_DIR}/models/baseline_clinical_BERT_1_epoch_512/`.

 ## Step 3: Training Adversarial Clinical BERT
 Pretrains clinical BERT (initialized from SciBERT) with adversarial debiasing using gender as the protected attribute, for 1 epoch on sequences of length 128, then 1 epoch on sequences of length 512.
 - In `bash_scripts/train_adv_clinical_bert.sh`, update `BASE_DIR`, `OUTPUT_DIR`, and `SCIBERT_DIR`.
 These variables should have the same values as in step 1.
 - Run `bash_scripts/train_adv_clinical_bert.sh` on a GPU cluster.
-The resultant model will be saved in `$OUTPUT_DIR/models/adv_clinical_BERT_1_epoch_512/`.
+The resultant model will be saved in `${OUTPUT_DIR}/models/adv_clinical_BERT_1_epoch_512/`.

 ## Step 4: Finetuning on Downstream Tasks
+Generates static BERT representations for the downstream tasks created in Step 1.
+Trains various neural networks (grid searching over hyperparameters) on these tasks.
+- In `bash_scripts/pregen_embs.sh`, update `BASE_DIR` and `OUTPUT_DIR`.
+Run this script on a GPU cluster.
+- In `bash_scripts/finetune_on_target.sh`, update `BASE_DIR` and `OUTPUT_DIR`.
+This script will output a trained model for a particular (target, model) combination, in the `${OUTPUT_DIR}/models/finetuned/` folder.
+The Python script `bash_scripts/run_clinical_targets.py` will queue up the 114 total (target, model) experiments conducted, as Slurm jobs.
+This script will have to be modified accordingly for other systems.

+## Step 5: Analyze Downstream Task Results
+Evalutes test-set predictions of the trained models, by generating various fairness metrics.
+- In `bash_scripts/analyze_results.sh`, update `BASE_DIR` and `OUTPUT_DIR`.
+Run this script, which will output a .xlsx file containing fairness metrics to each of the finetuned model folders.
+- The Jupyter Notebook `notebooks/MergeResults.ipynb` will read in each of the generated metrics files and aggregate them into a single dataframe, which can be viewed in the notebook or saved to disk.

-## Step 5: Log Probabiltiy Bias Score
+## Step 6: Log Probabiltiy Bias Scores
 Following procedures in [Kurita et al.](http://arxiv.org/abs/1906.07337), we calculate the 'log probability bias score' to evaluate biases in the BERT model.
 Template sentences should be in the example format provided by `fill_in_blanks_examples/templates.txt`.
 A CSV file denoting context key words and the context category should alshould also be suppled (see `fill_in_blanks_examples/attributes.csv`).
-An example output is given by `fill_in_blanks_examples/results/log_probability_bias_predictions.tsv`.

-To calculate statistical significance, use the command `python scripts/statistical_significance.py fill_in_blanks_examples/results/log_probability_bias_predictions.tsv` (replace file names if necessary).
-This will print out a variety of statistical test p-values.

-`source bash_scripts/log_probability.sh` will also run both of the above commands to reproduce results reported in our paper.
+This step can be done independently of steps 4 and 5.
+- In `bash_scripts/log_probability.sh`, update `BASE_DIR` and `OUTPUT_DIR`.
+Run this script.
+- The statistical significance results can be found in `${OUTPUT_DIR}/log_probability_statistical_significance.txt`.

-## Step 6: Sentence Completion
+## Step 7: Sentence Completion
 `scripts/predict_missing.py` takes template sentences which contain `_` for tokens to be predicted.
-It loops through a list of models to be asessed.
 Template sentences can be specified directly in the script.

-To generate sentences, we loop through a list of variations for each demographic keyword, and see what the model will replace blank values with.

-An example of input templates and results can be found in `fill_in_blanks_examples/templates/` and `fill_in_blanks_examples/results/`, respectively.
+This step can be done independently of steps 1-6.
+- In `scripts/predict_missing.py`, update `OUTPUT_DIR` and `SCIBERT_DIR`.
+Run this script in the Conda environment.
+The results (most likely sentence, as well as top 20 words) can be found in `${OUTPUT_DIR}/sentence_completion_results.txt`.